homiesglobal/homiesglobal/README.md

 npm run build
 ```

-Now you are setup to start running aspects of the project.
+Now you are set up to start running aspects of the project.

 ### 4. Running the whole platform locally